dsecuredcom/ffufPostprocessing/Readme.md

 # Ffuf: Post processing
 Unfortunately - despite its "-ac" flag, ffuf tends to produce a lot of irrelevant entries.
 This is why I've created a post-processing tool to filter out those entries.
+Additionally, I saw a lot of relevant entries removed when "-ac" was used - especially when ffuf encounters json or xml files - "-ac" might drop them entirely.
 This tool has to be run after ffuf has finished.
 Additionally, the initial ffuf command should be run with the following flags:

 ```
 -o /folder/to/results.json